 Devil’s Walking Stick Facts

-- First of all, many who encounter it consider the Devil’s Walking Stick to be appropriately named.
-The scientific name of the fascinating, if intimidating species, however, is Aralia spinosa.
+- First of all, many who encounter this astonishing plant consider the Devil’s Walking Stick to be appropriately named.
+The scientific name of the fascinating, if intimidating species, however, remains Aralia spinosa.

-- For unknown reasons, it shares several other common names with an unrelated species.
-This, rather understandably, often causes confusion.
+- For unknown reasons, the plant shares several other common names with an unrelated species.
+This, quite understandably, often causes confusion.
 However, the two species do share certain natural properties.

-- These natural properties include the presence of naturally effective medicinal characteristics.
+- These natural properties include the presence of naturally effective and quite beneficial medicinal characteristics.
 During the American Civil War, doctors discovered its usefulness in preventing infections in battle wounds.

-- Finally, and surprisingly, despite the fearsome appearance, the leaves of the Devil’s Walking Stick remain edible.
-While actually highly nutritious, these must be collected during infancy.
+- Finally, and highly surprisingly, despite the fearsome appearance, the leaves of the Devil’s Walking Stick actually remain edible.
+While in fact highly nutritious, these leaves must be collected during their infancy, to ensure edibility.

 Devil’s Walking Stick Physical Description

-Most notably, the Devil’s Walking Stick actually develops as either a large deciduous shrub or a small tree.
+Perhaps most notably, the Devil’s Walking Stick eolved as quite versatile.
+That’s because it actually develops as either a large deciduous shrub or a small tree.
 Quite understandably, this adaptive versatility separates it from the great majority of related species.

-Firstly, when it develops as a tree, the species attains a maximum height of about 26 ft (8 m).
-Meanwhile, the trunk of the plant remains relatively thin.
+Firstly, when it develops as a tree, the impressive species attains a maximum height of about 26 ft (8 m).
+Secondly, the trunk of the plant remains relatively thin.
 As a result, this attains a maximum diameter of only 8 in (20 cm), even in its tree form.

-Yet, the thorns for which it is renowned average a daunting 1/2 half in (1.25 cm) long.
-Further, the large and aromatic leaves grow as large as an impressive 47 in (120 cm) in length.
+However, the thorns for which it remains renowned average a daunting 1/2 in (1.25 cm) long.
+Further, the large and very aromatic leaves grow as large as an impressive 47 in (120 cm) in length.
 Also, all of them possess those terrible thorns.

 - Kingdom: Plantae